robj411/value_of_information_example/README.md

 # Results

-The distibutions of expected health burdens in terms of DALYs are
+The distributions of expected health burdens in terms of DALYs are

 ![outcomes](https://github.com/robj411/value_of_information_example/blob/master/outcomes.png)